p4u/p4u.github.io/about.md

 At the age of 25 (when I finished my degree) I jumped into the University research world.
 At the same time I became deeply involved in the [Guifi.net](http://guifi.net) project.
 Thanks to this fact I was able to participate in several research projects funded by the European Comission (FP7).

 After three years working in the University and after finishing my Master, I decided to quit.
+Then I worked in the [LibreRouter](http://Librerouter.org) project among others.

 I'm now devoting most of the time to my own life projects like growing my garden and building/fixing my house.
-On my spare time I'm working in the [LibreRouter](http://Librerouter.org) project among others.
+Only on my spare time I take the computer.

 ### My projects
 Related with BitCoin and BlockChain in general